apigee/apigee-remote-service-envoy/tests/README.md

 The script will not attempt to override any exisiting resources if conflict ever occurs.
 Likewise, existing dependencies might prevent from the aforementioned resources being deleted.

-As of now, calls using API keys, JWT and (local) quota deletion and restoration are being tested on all three platforms.
+As of now, calls using API keys (either in http headers or query parameters), JWT and (local) quota deletion and restoration are being tested on all three platforms.
 As an API product for the target service, a quota (5 calls per minute by default) is set for `httpbin product`.

 The default python logging library is used.
 In addition to the default setting, the logger is configured to stream the ouput to stderr for the convenience of local testing purpose.